zikula/core/docs/LayoutDesign/Themes/ThemeCreationExample.md

 ---
 # Creating a theme based on ZikulaDefaultTheme

-(Core-3.0.0 note: It is easier to use the [ExtensionMaker](../../Development/Extensions/ExtensionMaker.md) to quickly generate a theme structure.
-But the information below is still useful if you would rather start with a working theme.)

 If you want to create your own theme, the starting point of reusing the ZikulaBoostrapTheme is a good idea.
-This example is based on the ZikulaBoostrapTheme of Zikula 1.4.5
+This example is based on the ZikulaBootstrapTheme of Zikula 1.4.5

 - First create a new vendor folder inside the extensions folder.
 It should start with a capital letter.
 For our example we should start with `Company`.
 - In this folder we will now create a theme folder.
 Let us name it `PaulaTheme`.
 So we now have the following: `/src/extensions/Company/PaulaTheme`.